-Mizolastine is used to relieve the symptoms of rhinitis (inflammation of the mucous membranes in the nose) and conjunctivitis (inflammation of the mucous membranes in the eye), such as runny nose, itchy, red or swollen eyes.
+Mizolastine helps relieve symptoms of rhinitis (inflammation of the mucous membranes in the nose) such as runny nose, itch, watery eyes and sneezing.
 It also helps relieve allergic skin conditions such as hives and itchy rash.

 Take Mizolastine exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by the doctor.